|About Kelly Orgeron

 Brian Spotts Divorced

-The LSU Tigers’ victory in the 2020 CFP Championship has thrust their coach, Ed Orgeron, and his unique voice into the spotlight.
-While Bebe, as he’s dubbed, is the heart of the LSU Tigers, it’s his wife who’s the soul of the team.
-Ed Orgeron’s wife, Kelly Orgeron, fulfills her role as the First Lady of the LSU Tigers gracefully.
-Not only is she a mother figure, but she also never fails to be inspiring.
-Just like how she led the young athletes to volunteer at a foodbank ahead of the game.
+The LSU Tigers football coach, Ed Orgeron, and his unique voice are always a hot topic.
+While Bebe, as he’s dubbed, is the heart of the LSU Tigers, his wife was regarded as the soul of the team.
+But now that partnership is coming to an end after 23 years of marriage.
+After separating on February 24, the Orgeron’s filed for divorce on February 26 in the East Baton Rouge Parish Family Court.
+As Ed Orgeron’s wife, Kelly Orgeron, fulfilled her role as the First Lady of the LSU Tigers gracefully.
+Not only is she a mother figure to the team, but she will forever remain an inspiration to the young footballers who knew her even if she’s no longer their coach’s wife.
 Our Kelly Orgeron wiki turns the spotlight onto this supportive Tiger mom.

 Kelly Orgeron Was Previously Married